MBE FBE Design Goal

 New Business Enterprise Act Changes – Public Act 99-0462

-On August 25, 2015, Governor Rauner signed into law (SB 1334) Public Act 99-0462, which amends the Business Enterprise for Minorities, Females and Persons with Disabilities Act (“BEP Act”), effective immediately.
-Public Act 99-0462 amends the BEP Act regarding the use of businesses owned by minorities, females and persons with disabilities for the procurement of goods and services by State agencies, universities, and community colleges.
+On August 25, 2015, Governor Rauner signed into law (SB 1334) Public Act 99-0462, which amends the Business Enterprise for Minorities, Women and Persons with Disabilities Act (“BEP Act”), effective immediately.
+Public Act 99-0462 amends the BEP Act regarding the use of businesses owned by minorities, women and persons with disabilities for the procurement of goods and services by State agencies, universities, and community colleges.
 The new law will apply to solicitations posted after August 25, 2015.

 ANY BIDDER THAT FAILS TO MEET BEP OR VBP GOALS SHALL BE NOTIFIED AND AFFORDED A PERIOD NOT TO EXCEED TEN (10) CALENDAR DAYS AFTER THE BID OPENING TO CURE THAT DEFICIENCY OR SUBMIT “GOOD FAITH EFFORTS” DOCUMENTATION TO CDB.
 FAILURE TO CURE A DEFICIENCY OR SUBMIT “GOOD FAITH EFFORTS” WITHIN THE 10 DAY CURE PERIOD WILL RESULT IN REJECTION OF THE BID.

 · An aspirational goal for contracts for construction and architectural and engineering services (A/E), for not less than 20% of State contracts.

 · A cure period not to exceed 10 days for A/E’s and construction contractors whose bids or proposals are otherwise responsive, but fail to meet the minority business enterprise (“MBE”) and/or woman business enterprise (“FBE”) goals.